spencerjirehcebrian/Ratio-Creatives-Startup/README.md

 - implement due date in cart/order/delivery
 - implement email confirm purchase

-- current tracking number updating on each order added
-- input all products
 - add authentication script to all html, except login and signup
 - commission slot management in adminView